mdgriffith/language-guitar-tab/README.md

-# Make guitar tablature more readable in Atom.
+# Guitar Tablature highlighting in Atom

 Language syntax highlighting for guitar tablature.
-Oh yeah.
+You know you wanted it.